Revisit The Rise And Shine Binders

 The idea behind the Rise and Shine Binder is to provide an interactive tool where students self-pace through skills as they enter the classroom and wait for the official bell to ring.
 In the primary grades, we track the day in school and learn sight words weekly, so I began with calendar skills, basic math skills involving the ever-changing days in school, and simple sight word or word-of-the-day exercises.
 All of these activities are independent write and wipe pages in the binder.

 I created, posted, and began using the Rise and Shine Binder nine years ago.
 Since then, it has received over ten thousand happy teacher reviews.
-A frequently asked question is how to get the rise and shine launched.
-To get it launched, I would set everything up at the end of the day for the following day.
-I would point to where we keep the calendar, the date, and the number and word of the day.
-I then pointed them out in a teacher example binder under the document camera of how I wanted things completed.
-The first day we just did one page.
-Then as time goes on, I introduce more and more.
-Because we do it at the end of the previous day, they are more equipped to go right into it independently.
-I walk around during the trickle in time monitoring and helping.
+A frequently asked question is how to get the routine launched.
+To get it launched, I would set everything up at the end of the day for the following day with students.
+We point to where we keep the calendar, the date, and the number and word of the day.
+I complete the page as we do this using my teacher example binder under the document camera.
+At the end of the first day, we do one page together.
+I post that page up in the morning and leave it there for two weeks.
+When ready, we add another page.

 WHAT IS INCLUDED?

 This file and the variety of response activities continue to grow throughout the year.
-Currently, it has over 100 pages.
-Many times, there is a variety of recording the same information ranging from K-2.
+Currently, The Rise and Shine file has over 100 pages.
 There is more than what students can do in a morning available for you to choose from.
-This is because I like students to progress to more difficult response pages through the school year.
+I like students to progress to more difficult response pages throughout the school year.
 The rule is that they must work up to the pages we have learned together.
 I am always watching the pacing to see if it’s time to give them new pages to complete.
-Then, we will retire pages by slipping them out and tucking them behind in the sleeve where I have the next level of difficulty waiting.
-Here is an example below of two similar concepts but one is more advanced than the other.
+Then, we will retire pages by slipping them out and tucking them behind in the sleeve, where I have the next level of difficulty waiting.
+The example below has two similar concepts, but one is more advanced than the other.

 In the pictures below, we are working with number sense, flexibility with numbers, related facts, and computation.
-These are not all done at the same time.
-I will retire one and introduce another one, so students roughly complete the amount I need for the time we have in the morning.
-I prep everything and have them in order in the binders tucked behind.
-Students are amazed when I tell them to pull a page out and it reveals a new page.
+To use the morning time efficiently, I retire one page and introduce another one as students mature academically.
+With all pages prepped and tucked behind in the page protector, it is a simple process.
+Students are amazed when I tell them to pull out a page to reveal new page.

 TIPS ON USE